 How to Avoid Comparing Yourself to Close Friends

-Scroll below to get some tips on avoiding these comparisons before the envy spoils your relationship like a poison apple:
+Scroll below to get some tips on avoiding these comparisons before the envy spoils your relationship like a poison apple.

 Take Stock of What You Have

 It's so easy to compare yourself to others by noticing what they have and you don't.
 But the truth is that we all have something that somebody else wants, whether it's a fashion sense, personality trait or physical attribute.
-Yes, you're so jealous of her gorgeous locks, but take a moment to recognize the flawless skin you never need to fuss over.
+Yes, you're so jealous of their gorgeous locks, but take a moment to recognize the flawless skin you never need to fuss over.
 This is the glass-half-full approach.
 Rather than agonizing over the empty space, take notice of everything you have below the surface.

 Girl framing her face with her fingers